by Enoch Daniel

 Several factors determine the quality of the result obtained such as the lens of the digital camera, shutter speed, exposure time, homogeneity of illumination, temperature drift etc. The speed at which the digital images are captured ( determined in terms of frame per second(FPS)) also regulates the quality of obtained information.

 ATR-FTIR spectroscopy functions at the mid-infrared range.
 Total internal reflection occurs at the crystal and material interface during its(high-refractive index) interaction with the probing crystals(low-refractive index).
 This is termed “multi-bounce ATR-FTIR '' which has a high signal intensity and signal-to-noise ratio adding to its advantage.
+In the pharmaceutical sector, its main application is in the form of in-line monitoring.
+Attenuated total reflectance and fourier transform infrared spectroscopy is widely used to regulate solute concentration and supersaturation in batch cooling crystallization.

 Spatial Filter Velocimetry, Focused Beam Reflectance Measurement (FBRM), X-ray fluorescence (XRF), and Microwave Resonance Technology (MRT) are some of the other less popular PAT tools that produce useful data required in the quality control process.
+Chromatographic techniques such as Ion-Exchange Chromatography (IEC) and Size Exclusion Chromatography (SEC) are useful in measuring Critical Quality Attributes such as heterogeneity charge and protein aggregation.

 With constant development in the pharmaceutical sector, focus on quality production is gaining more importance than ever, especially since the world faced the pandemic COVID-19.
 PAT is one of the best ways to combat the challenges concerning the quality control of pharma products.

-The Benefits of Implementing PAT-
+Here Are The Benefits Of Implementing PAT:

-• Reduces processing cost
+• Reduces Processing Cost

 PAT is not an object to be implemented but a working principle to be adapted at individual and manufacturing levels.
 It is a framework to design and develop detailed and accurate processes that will ensure quality products.
 Therefore, the hardest barrier to overcome is the mindset and a decade-long work culture that focuses on improvising mistakes instead of modifying processes.

-• Time-foundations
+• Time-Foundations

-• Budget concerns
+• Budget Concerns

-• Staff limitations
+• Staff Limitations

-• Specialized analytical skills
+• Specialized Analytical Skills

-• Statistical knowledge
+• Statistical Knowledge

-• Internal disagreements over PAT value
+• Internal Disagreements Over PAT Value

-Conclusion
+In Conclusion

 Author Profile